eamigo86/graphene-django-extras/README.rst

     class UserInput(DjangoInputObjectType):
         class Meta:
-            description = " User Input Type for used as input on Arguments classes on traditional Mutations " model = User
+            description = " User InputType definition to use as input on an Arguments class on traditional Mutations " model = User